ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

 Visualization
 =============

-Post-processing of Fluent results can be done with either Fluent in-built post-processing capabilities or with the PyVista/MatplotLib integration.
+Postprocessing of Fluent results can be done with either built-in Fluent postprocessing capabilities or with a PyVista or Matplotlib integration.

 Fluent
 ------

 Here visualization objects are constructed within Fluent.
 Graphics can be written to a file using standard Fluent commands.

 .. code:: python